Netherlands Car Brands

 Spyker Logo

 The modern Spyker company was founded in 2000.
-It has nothing to do with the old Spyker brand, which began to develop the automotive industry in 1898 and went bankrupt at the beginning of the 20th century.
-The only thing that unites them is a common name and identity.
-However, the new cars have hints of the firm’s aviation past.
-For example, one of the lines sounds like Aileron, and the cars’ details reflect the experience in aircraft engines’ production.
+It has nothing in common with the old Spyker brand, which started developing the automobile industry in 1898 and went bankrupt at the beginning of the XX century.
+The only thing they have in common is a common name and identity.
+However, there are hints of the firm’s aviation past in the new cars.
+For example, one of the lines sounds like an Aileron, and the details of the cars reflect the experience of producing aircraft engines.

-The main products of Spyker are exclusive sports cars of several types.
-They are hand-picked in our factories.
-Industrial sites are concentrated in the city of Zeewolde.
+Spyker’s main products are exclusive sports cars of several types.
+They are assembled by hand in our factories.
+The industrial sites are concentrated in Seewolde.

 Vencer